franpanteli/APIs-File-Metadata-Microservice-Project/ReadMe.md

 [My full notes on how to run the application locally are here](https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project/blob/main/launching-the-app-locally.txt).
 First, clone this repository with `git clone https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project.git`.

 A test upload file for this application can be [downloaded here](https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project/blob/main/upload-test-file.txt).
-When this is uploaded to the application, the output for this should be `{"name":"upload-test-file.txt","type":"text/plain","size":2606}`.
+When this is uploaded to the application, the output of this is `{"name":"upload-test-file.txt","type":"text/plain","size":2606}`.
 This file is also found in the repository which is cloned to run it, and is called `upload-test-file.txt`.

 ## Dependencies